-If you’re age 55 or over (or earlier if you’re retiring due to incapacity), and you have more than £10,000 in your pension pot with us, you can take out lump sums or an income from your pension pot as and when you like.
+If you’re age 55 or over (or earlier if you’re retiring due ill health), and you have more than £10,000 in your pension pot with us, you can take out lump sums.
 The People’s Pension offer two ways of flexibly accessing your pension savings.

 Taking your tax-free cash up front – flexi-access drawdown

-Then, each time you take money out of that account, you’ll pay income tax on the full amount of each lump sum.
+Then, each time you take money out of your flexi-access drawdown account, you may pay income tax on the full amount of each lump sum.
 With flexi-access drawdown your money purchase annual allowance (MPAA) isn’t triggered when you take the initial 25% tax-free cash, it’s only triggered once you take your first withdrawal from the remaining balance of the 75%.

-Taking your tax-free cash gradually – UFPLS (uncrystallised funds pension lump sum)
+Spreading your tax-free cash across all withdrawals– UFPLS (uncrystallised funds pension lump sum)

-The second way to take your pension pot a bit at a time is to take your tax-free cash gradually.
+The second way to take your pension pot a bit at a time is to spread your tax-free cash across all withdrawals.

 These options will work differently for different people, depending on a whole range of circumstances and factors.
 That’s why we always recommend you get guidance and advice as well as doing your own research.